-PittPharmacy CE Module: Antimicrobial Stewardship Through A Pandemic: Perceptions of Transitions of Care, Durations of Therapy and COVID-19 Vaccinations
+Antimicrobial Stewardship Through a Pandemic: Perceptions of Transitions of Care, Durations of Therapy, and COVID-19 Vaccination

 Infectious diseases and antimicrobial stewardship are national safety goals and it is imperative that pharmacists understand efforts to ensure appropriate antimicrobial selection and duration, to minimize resistance.
 Patients in the hospital setting and those discharged to home must be educated on proper use and how to avoid overuse of these agents.
 Additionally, part of the management of disease during these pandemic times is preventative health measures, including the COVID vaccines.
 Healthcare providers must understand herd immunity and preventing disease.

 Healthcare providers must be able to discuss antimicrobial stewardship and prudent agent selection and duration, within the interprofessional team and with their patients.
 Strategies for transitions of care will be discussed as part of this CE seminar.